Play: an essential activity to help your child grow.

 Play from birth

-without constraint and without consequence on life.
+without constraint and without consequences on life.
 But it turns out that the game is actually a symbolic and educational activity.
 It is not an opponent of learning and is even a beneficial tool for education.
 But why ?

 Fundamental learning